 When your baby turns one, you'll realize he has a much stronger will.
 My oldest threw his first tantrum the day he turned one.
 At first, we puzzled: why was he suddenly lying face down on the kitchen floor?
 The indignant crying that followed clued us to his anger.
-"Oh, it's a tantrum," my husband and I laughed, relieved.
+"Oh, it's a tantrum," my husband and I laughed, relieved he wasn't sick.

-Parenting one-year-olds requires the recognition that your child innately desires to become independent of you.
+Parenting toddlers requires the recognition that your child innately desires to become independent of you.
 Eat, drink, sleep, pee, poop: eventually your child will learn to control these basics of life by himself.
 We want our children to feed themselves, go to sleep when they feel tired, and pee and poop on the potty.
 Of course, there's more to life such as playing, forming relationships, succeeding in school, etc, but we all need the basics.
 The challenge comes in recognizing when to allow your child more independence and when to reinforce your authority.

 Here's the mantra: Parents provide unconditional love while they simultaneously make rules, enforce rules, and decide when rules need to be changed.
 Parents are the safety officers and provide food, clothing, and a safe place to sleep.
 Parents are teachers.
 Children are the sponges and the experimenters.
+Don't be afraid of spoiling your child; be afraid of raising a child that acts spoiled.
 Here are concrete examples of how to provide loving guidance:

 Eating: The rules for parents are to provide healthy food choices, calm mealtimes, and to enforce sitting during meals.
 The child must sit to eat.
 Walking while eating poses a choking hazard.
 Children decide how much, if any, food they will eat.
-They choose if they eat only the chicken or only the peas and strawberries.
+The kids choose if they eat only the chicken or only the peas and strawberries.
 They decide how much of their water or milk they drink.
 By age one, they should be feeding themselves part or ideally all of their meal.
 By 18 months they should be able to use a spoon or fork for part of their meal.